Errors in Inducing Labor

 Since we opened our firm, we have helped our clients obtain the outcome they deserve.
 We take the time to get to know clients as a person and understand their history and what brought them to our office.
 For us, they are not just another case number.
 Rather, they become individuals we care about.
 Our commitment to our clients has led us to recover over $4 billion collectively.
 We are so confident in our dedication, we do not charge clients unless we win.

-If you or your child was injured because of errors in inducing labor, contact our Chicago birth injury attorneys today.
+If you or your child was injured because of errors in inducing labor, contact our Chicago labor malpractice attorneys today.
 We will schedule a free consultation for you and inform you of your rights.